51Degrees/specifications/pipeline-specification/features/thread-safety.md

 to cater for this scenario given the decreased performance and increased complexity that it would require.

+Code comments and documentation MUST be clear that these instances are not intended to be accessed from multiple threads simultaneously.

 ## Aspect data

-In contrast to Element Data, Aspect Data instances MUST be thread-safe.
-As the same instance might be used for multiple different calls to `Process` when the [caching](caching.md) feature is enabled.
+In contrast to Element Data, Aspect Data instances SHOULD be thread-safe.
+This is because, if the [caching](caching.md) feature is enabled, the same instance might be added to multiple different Flow Data from different calls to `Process`.
-If this is not possible for some reason then the Engine MUST NOT allow a cache to be added.
+If the Aspect Data cannot be made thread safe for some reason then the corresponding Engine MUST NOT allow a cache to be added.